 Nplate for other uses in children

 Nplate is FDA-approved to increase platelet counts in children ages 1 year and older who’ve had ITP for at least 6 months.
+It is also FDA-approved to improve the survival of children of any age who have bone marrow syndrome.
+(For more about these uses, see the “Nplate for ITP” and “Nplate for bone marrow syndrome” sections above.)

 More research is needed to know how effective Nplate is for these uses.
 If you have questions about using Nplate for any of these uses, talk with your or your child’s doctor.

 Nplate may be used with other routine treatments that are given for immune thrombocytopenia (ITP).
-In addition, rescue treatments may sometimes be used along with Nplate.
+In addition, rescue ITP treatments may sometimes be used along with Nplate.

 Nplate and routine ITP treatments

-While you’re taking Nplate, you may need to take other routine ITP treatments, such as corticosteroids*, as well.
-Routine treatments are treatments that are used consistently over a period of time to treat your ITP.
+If you’re receiving Nplate for ITP, you may also need to take other routine ITP treatments, such as corticosteroids.
+Routine treatments are treatments that you use consistently over a period of time to treat your ITP.
+Corticosteroids are a class of drugs that lower the activity of your immune system.
+This action helps to stop your immune system from attacking your platelets.

-For some people, taking Nplate allows them to take a lower dose than usual of their other routine medications, such as corticosteroids.
+For some people, receiving Nplate allows them to take a lower dose than usual of their other routine medications, such as corticosteroids.
 Or they may be able to stop using their routine medications altogether.

 Nplate and rescue ITP treatments